Club Aims and Background

 - To carry out sailing and power boat training under the RYA training scheme.

-- To carry out racing under the rules and provisions of the ISAF, RYA and the class rules applicable.
+- To carry out racing under the rules and provisions of World Sailing, RYA and the class rules applicable.

 - To provide facilities within the Goyt Valley to benefit the local and wider community.